 Now that we've explored the distance between our samples and taken a look at some genes we are interested in, the next step is finding out which genes are significantly differentially expressed.
 We expect basically every gene to have a slightly different read count between samples.
-Cell-to-cell and experimental variation in gene expression almost guarantees it.
+Natural and experimental variation in gene expression almost guarantees it.
 DESeq looks for significantly differentially expressed genes based on our assigned groups by modeling the variance in gene expression among the whole group of genes, and looking for genes that differ by an amount greater than we would expect due to normal variability.

 We'll run the DESeq function on our (un-transformed) DESeqDataSet object to create this model.
 This function will print out a message for the various steps it performs.
 Briefly these are: the estimation of size factors (controlling for differences in the sequencing depth of the samples), the estimation of dispersion values (similar to variance) for each gene, and fitting a model to the data.
-This will take a couple of minutes.

-'''

 dds = DESeq(dds)

-'''